-- There is no guarantee that I will be treated by a Group provider.
+- There is no guarantee that I will be treated by a provider of the Medical Group.
 My Provider reserves the right to deny care for potential misuse of the Services or for any other reason if, in the professional judgment of my Provider, the provision of the Services is not medically or ethically appropriate.

-Additional State-Specific Consents: The following consents apply to patients accessing Group’s website for the purposes of participating in a telehealth consultation as required by the states listed below:
+Additional State-Specific Consents: The following consents apply to patients accessing the Medical Group’s website for the purposes of participating in a telehealth consultation as required by the states listed below:

 Alaska: I have been informed that if I want to register a formal complaint about a provider, I should visit the medical board’s website, here.